Blazingkevin/trustcrow-assessment/README.md

 ### 3. Set Up PostgreSQL Database

-Create a PostgreSQL database for your project.
+Create a PostgreSQL database for the project.
 For instance, you can create a database named `trustcrowdb`(for the main application) and `trustcrowdbtest`(for test).

 ```sql
 CREATE DATABASE trustcrowdb;